-If you are active on social media, you may come across weekly, monthly and even yearly challenges, promoted by people you follow.
-Here you can find 3D design or 3D printing related 30 day challenges that are about to start, are ongoing, or happened in the past.
-We will dig into the subject and find out how 30 day challenges empower designers.
+If you are active on social media, you may come across weekly, monthly, and even yearly challenges promoted by people you follow.
+Here, you can find 30-day challenges related to 3D design or 3D printing that are about to start, are ongoing, or have happened in the past.
+We will dig into the subject and find out how 30-day challenges empower designers.

 Table of Contents: